iAPX/minipavi-fwk/docs/en/Cmds.md

 # Cmds : Commands

-Cmds create and expose MiniPaviCli commands.
+Responsability : build MiniPaviCli commands.

 Essentially an input area or a multiline input area.
 Could also be used to throw away an user, or to create Push Service Messages